graphql-rust/graphql-client/README.md

 - Arbitrary derives on the generated responses
 - Arbitrary custom scalars
 - Supports multiple operations per query document
+- Supports setting GraphQL fields as deprecated and having the Rust compiler check their use.

 ## Getting started